FatCharlie/DiscoBox/README.md

 None of this is original work I'm combining Forbes/He/Shen's dimension scaling and Lib/Bromberg's qudit partitioning, with the hopes that we can scale dimensions and thus effective qubit size relatively easily by swapping in better hardware.

-## Let's make us some dimensions
+## Let's make some dimensions
 ![Alt text](images/oam-radial-modes.svg)

 We're scaling our 405nm-laser-spdc-entangled-photons into high dimensions by twisting the orbital angular momentum (2 to the left and 2 to the right for **l=4 distinct values {-2,-1,1,2}**) with our Spatial Light Modulators and altering the radials (**p=4 distinct values {0,1,2,3}**)  for 16 usable dimensions (**l*p**)  in preparation for the next step, which I normally say with jazz hands: ***hyper-dimensional-spatial-entanglement*** (the creators [Lib & Bromberg](https://www.nature.com/articles/s41566-024-01524-w) call it "high-dimensional spatial encoding of cluster states")

 ## Hyper Dimensional Spatial Entanglement

-Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products**.
-This is the part that gives us deterministic intra-photon gates without requiring photon on photon interaction.
+Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products**. <u>This is the part that gives us deterministic intra-photon gates without requiring photon on photon interaction.</u>

 ![no](images/single_photon_qudit_split.svg)